Sunset Alpaca & Llama Farm

 • Contact Us

 Puttin' Your Llama to Work . . .
-Your Llama
+Your Llama May Surprise You.

 Most people think of llamas as livestock guardians or as the traditional pack animal of the Andean Indians; however, the llama is a versatile and wonderful animal to work with.
 Intelligent and able to learn quickly, llamas can be trained using methods similar to horses-- to pull carts and sleds.
 They are easier to handle and maintain than a horse due to their smaller size.
 With a little common sense, gentle persuasion, and knowledge you too can train your Llama to work for you.